-As an LGBTQ individual, you may have faced a great deal of hardship in your past and you may continue to struggle with your current identity and personal relationships each day.
-Growing up, it’s possible you did not see any reflection of yourself within your family, among your friends, at school, in your place of worship, in your neighborhood or in the larger community.
+As an LGBTQ individual, you may have faced a great deal of discrimination, self-doubt, and struggle in your past.
+You may even be struggling with your current identity, sexual orientation, and personal relationships on an everyday basis.
+Depending on your age and generation, it’s likely you did not see any reflection of yourself growing up within your family, among your friends, at school, in your place of worship, in your neighborhood or in the larger community and society.
 It is likely that the messages you received from society told you that your feelings were wrong.
 So perhaps you kept quiet.
-Or if you did find the courage to share your feelings, it might have been with a trusted friend, family member or teacher, but perhaps only after careful consideration and at the risk of being rejected or harmed.
-It’s possible you have embraced your LGBTQ identity and have overcome feelings of shame, anxiety or low self-worth, but now you are struggling to build lasting self-compassion and maintain rewarding relationships.
-You may also be ready to continue to learn more about yourself, fully heal your old wounds and move forward in a resilient and connected life.
+Or if you did find the courage to share your feelings, it might have been after much careful thought, with a trusted friend, family member or teacher.
+Perhaps you disclosed only after careful consideration and at the risk of being rejected or harmed.
+It’s possible you have embraced your LGBTQ identity and have overcome feelings of shame, anxiety or low self-worth, but now you are striving to find self-compassion, or are struggling to maintain fulfilling relationships in your life.
+You may also be ready to explore more of yourself and to move forward in a resilient and connected life.

 Most LGBTQ People Have Struggled In Some Way

 It's no surprise that most people who identify as LGBTQ—or in other ways such as queer, genderqueer, intersex, asexual—understand first-hand the pain and suffering that misunderstanding, discrimination, intolerance and hate can bring.
 Negative opinions of others can quickly become internalized, amplifying feelings of shame and self-hate, interfering with healthy development and adding roadblocks along the path toward self-acceptance, self-love, happiness, purpose, potential, safety and security.